Statute Law Revision (No. 2) Act 1890: Passage

 The select committee met on 6 August 1890, and reported on 7 August 1890, without amendments.
 The bill was recommitted to a committee of the whole house, which met on 13 August 1890 and reported on 15 August 1890, with amendments.
 The amended bill had its third reading in the House of Commons on 15 August 1890 and passed, without amendments.
 During debate, a motion to adjourn the reading was defeated.

 The amended bill was considered and agreed to by the House of Lords on 15 August 1890.

 The bill was granted royal assent on 18 August 1890.

-Legacy

-The schedule to the act was repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1908 (8 Edw.
-7. c.
-49).

-The words "to the court of the county palatine of Lancaster or" in section 2 of the act were repealed by section 56(4) of, and Part II of Schedule 11 to, the Courts Act 1971.

-Section 2 of the act was repealed by section 32(4) of, and Part V of Schedule 5 to, the Administration of Justice Act 1977.

-Section 3 of the act was repealed by section 1(1) of, and Part X of Schedule 1 to, the Statute Law (Repeals) Act 1981.

-The act was retained for the Republic of Ireland by section 2(2)(a) of, and Part 4 of Schedule 1 to, the Statute Law Revision Act 2007.

-The act was partly in force in Great Britain at the end of 2010.

 Repealed enactments

 Section 1 of the act repealed enactments, listed in the schedule to the act, across six categories: (Note: The Note of the bill, unlike the schedule, gives commentary on each act, noting any earlier repeals and the reason for the new repeal.)